 A student may choose to audit a class rather than take it for credit.
 By auditing the class, the student is allowed to attend class without meeting admission requirements and without receiving a grade or credit.
 Exceptions are off-campus clinical courses and courses with additional admissions requirements.
 Students who audit a class must pay the regular tuition, admission and registration fees.
 Students are not permitted to change from audit to credit.
-Audit classes are not eligible for financial aid.
+Audit classes do not count toward a financial aid recipient's enrollment status.